praba1eddy/Fall2020_CSC403_Project/README.md

 1.As a user, I can Regain health by using the health pack

 Kavya Ravi:

-As a user, I want be able to add option menu and difficutly selection at the beginning of the game
+1. As a user, I want be able to add option menu and difficutly selection at the beginning of the game

+Neelima:

+1.As a user, I want  to select a character in the game

+Rahul:

+1.As a user, I want to select weapons , So that i can attack enemies.